Accessibility

 Arrive Early

 Plan on arriving at least 25 minutes before the performance.
-There is no curtain speech, the performance starts on time.
 For most performances, Opera Idaho does allow latecomers to take their seats during an appropriate pause in the music, however, it is very disruptive to fellow opera goers and we therefore ask you to please make your best attempt to arrive early.

 Be a Quiet Audience Member!